The Survival Bandit Problem: The EXPLOIT framework

 \SetAlgoVlined

-Starting from the classic bandit algorithm UCB (Upper Confidence Bound, see \citealp{auer}), we define EXPLOIT-UCB in Algorithm \ref{survival_bandit_algo} as the policy which, at each time step $t\geq 1$, performs UCB among the arms whose cumulative reward is at least $-\frac{B}{K}+1$.
-Please note that the choice of the constant $6$ in the square root is different from the original UCB and is only for simplicity of the proof.
-As EXPLOIT-UCB is in EXPLOIT, it naturally achieves the optimal bound on the probability of ruin.
-In addition, it also achieves the middle bound in \eqref{exploit_reward_upper_bound} on the reward, which is asymptotically optimal among EXPLOIT policies, as shown in the next proposition, whose proof is in Appendix~\ref{exploit_bandit_reward_optimal_proof}. \begin{proposition} Under the hypotheses of Proposition~\ref{exploit_reward_upper_bound_proposition}, EXPLOIT-UCB satisfies the first inequality of \eqref{exploit_reward_upper_bound} with equality. \end{proposition}
+We start from the classic bandit algorithm UCB (Upper Confidence Bound, see \citealp{auer}) and make it ``fit'' in the EXPLOIT framework.
+This defines EXPLOIT-UCB$(B)$ in Algorithm~\ref{survival_bandit_algo} as the policy which, at each round $t\geq 1$, performs UCB among the arms whose cumulative reward is larger than $-\frac{B}{K}$.
+As EXPLOIT-UCB$(B)$ is in EXPLOIT, it naturally achieves the optimal bound on the probability of ruin.
+In addition, it also achieves the middle bound in \eqref{exploit_reward_upper_bound} on the reward, which is asymptotically optimal among EXPLOIT policies, as shown in the next proposition, whose proof is in Appendix~\ref{exploit_bandit_reward_optimal_proof}. \begin{proposition} Under the hypotheses of Proposition~\ref{exploit_reward_upper_bound_proposition}, the expected cumulative reward of EXPLOIT-UCB$(B)$ satisfies